centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/discovery/hosts-discovery.md

 ![image](../../assets/monitoring/discovery/host-discovery-mappers-concatenation.gif)

+When you define several mappers of the same type and the conditions apply for several of them, the last mapper will prevail over the others (the one at the bottom of the list).
+This applies to the following mappers: monitoring, severity, property, macros.

 ### Add a mapper

 1. In the job wizard at step four, or on the edition panel in the **Mappers**